-That lost shot, of course, is an homage to the most iconic scene from Psycho.
+That last shot, of course, is an homage to the most iconic scene from Psycho.
 Will season four get closer to the events in the Hitchcock movie?
 Possibly.
-A&E has renewed Bates Motel for its fourth and fifth season — and it wouldn’t be surprising if the latter were the ending.
-With this concept, and considering the execution, it’s hard to fathom Bates Motel going beyond five seasons.
+A&E has renewed Bates Motel for its fourth and the fifth and final season.

 Yes, [it will be] five seasons.
 Kerry and I have a pretty clear roadmap.
 We have a pretty clear plan of where we want to go and we want to bring this story to its inevitable conclusion.
 I think Bates is not its best version if it’s an open-ended series.

-Season four and five consist of 10 episodes each, and both seasons will air this year.
+Season four and five are each 10 episodes in length, and both seasons will air this year.
 I don’t intend on watching the upcoming episodes, but it’d be lovely to hear if the show just went through nothing more than a rough season or two and ends on a satisfying note.

 Bates Motel season four premieres on March 7th at 9/8c.Cool Posts From Around the Web: